| | |

 • Spicy Champ – Stir in a pinch of cayenne or top with a drizzle of hot sauce.

-Refrigerate leftover champ in an airtight container for up to 3 days.
+Refrigerate: Store leftover champ in an airtight container in the fridge for up to 3 days.

-• Stovetop: Reheat over low heat with a splash of milk and a bit of butter to restore its creamy texture.
+Stovetop: Reheat over low heat with a splash of milk and butter, stirring often.

-• Microwave: Heat the champ with a bit of milk in a microwave-safe dish in bursts, stirring between intervals to ensure even heating.
+Microwave: Heat in a microwave-safe dish with a bit of milk in 30-second bursts, stirring between each.

 Creamy mashed potatoes with a butter well center.